UConn reaches 14th straight Final Four, tops NC State in 2OT

 “Thank God Paige came back, because she just gives everybody so much confidence and then everybody just kind of played and everybody took turns making plays,” UConn coach Geno Auriemma said.
 “It was just an amazing basketball game and it was a great showcase for our sport.”

+Auriemma said it was one of the greatest games of his Hall of Fame career at UConn.
+The Huskies were ranked No. 5 in the final AP Top 25 before the tournament; the Wolfpack were No. 3, and both talented rosters shined.

+“It was just amazing. ...
+No one wants to lose,” Auriemma said.
+“Everyone was making big play after big play. no one backed down from the moment.
+It’s a shame one of us had to lose.
+Would be great if both of us could go.”

-With N.C.
-State within 86-84 in the second OT, Christyn Williams hit the second of two free throws and then a layup with 21 seconds left to give UConn a 89-85 lead.
+N.C.
+State was within 86-84 late in the second OT.
+Christyn Williams made a free throw and then a layup with 21 seconds left to give UConn an 89-85 lead.

-Jakia Brown-Turner, who hit a 3-pointer with 0.8 seconds in the first overtime to tie the game, then made a layup to get the Wolfpack within two, but Williams converted a layup off the inbounds to seal the win.
+Jakia Brown-Turner — who had forced the second overtime on a 3-pointer with 0.8 seconds left in the first extra period — then made a layup to get the Wolfpack within two, but Williams converted a layup off the inbounds to seal the win.

 UConn had lost senior center Dorka Juhasz to a forearm injury earlier in the game.